International General Certificate of Secondary Education: Hong Kong

 The IGCSE exam is widely used in international schools.
 Students in Hong Kong can take the Cambridge exam board as well as the Edexcel exam board, either at their school or registering through the Hong Kong Examinations and Assessment Authority (HKEAA) as individual candidates.

+Macao

+The IGCSE exam is widely used in schools where the teaching medium is English and which adopt the IGCSE curriculum.
+Students in some international schools (Macau Anglican College, School of Nations, and Generations International School) can take the Cambridge exam board, as well as the Edexcel exam board at their schools (Pui Ching Middle School (Coloane Campus), Instituto Salesiano, Yuet Wah College, Sacred Heart Canossian College (English Section), Escola Santa Rosa de Lima (English Section), and Chan Shui Ki Perpetual Help College.

 Singapore and Malaysia

 The IGCSE exam is predominantly used in international schools, while other schools offer it as an alternative to O Level exams.

 United Kingdom

 The official status of IGCSEs has changed several times in the UK.

 In 2013 the Office of Qualifications and Examinations Regulation (Ofqual) allowed more use of IGCSE subjects in state-funded schools.
-Ofqual allowed the use of Cambridge IGCSE exams under the name of "Cambridge International Certificates".
+However, they were to be referred to as 'certificates' rather than IGCSEs for accreditation purposes, to avoid confusion.
 Initially, 16 Cambridge IGCSE syllabuses received UK government accreditation.
 Following that, the UK government announced that the 16 accredited Cambridge IGCSE syllabuses could also be funded in state-maintained schools.
 Subsequently, Cambridge IGCSE German and Spanish were also accredited and funded, taking the total number of accredited and funded Cambridge IGCSEs to 18.
 For accreditation purposes, the syllabuses are referenced as "Cambridge International Certificates" in the UK, although they are known across the world as Cambridge IGCSEs.
-The IGCSE is offered by two examination boards in the UK, one being Edexcel, and the other one being AQA.
+Besides Cambridge, International GCSEs are offered by two other examination boards in the UK: Edexcel and Oxford AQA.

 However, from 2017 the government decided to exclude IGCSEs from official performance tables, and consequentially entries from state schools have fallen.
 So that whilst "international GCSEs no longer meet the condition of funding; however, they do continue to count as equivalent to GCSEs for the purposes of recognising prior attainment."

 In 2018, 91% of IGCSE UK entries in core subjects were in private schools, and about 75% for all subjects.